On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Loose sheets.
 When Etna basks and purrs.
 MS Am 1118.3 (374).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Single Hound (1914), 9.

 R. W. Franklin dates this poem to around 1869, and notes that it was written “in pencil on a leaf of stationery, apparently sent to Susan Dickinson without address or signature.”
-The poem is one stanza of short meter, 6686 syllables, and the rhyme “afraid/ loud” carries something of the poem’s point.
+The poem is one stanza of short meter, 6686 syllables, and the slant rhyme “afraid/ loud” carries something of the poem’s point.

 Mount Etna is an active volcano on the east coast of the island of Sicily, just off the toe of the boot of Italy.
 It is the largest volcano in Europe outside of the Caucasus, and two and a half times the height of Vesuvius, which is near Naples on the west coast of the Italian mainland.
 Greek mythology tells how Zeus trapped the deadly monster Typhon under Mt.
 Etna where the forges of Hephaestus were also said to be.
 Many eruptions have been recorded over the years.
 The poet Virgil includes what we suspect was a first-hand account of an eruption in The Aeneid [Book III, 551-587].
 A particularly spectacular eruption occurred on March 11, 1669.

-“Etna” means “I burn” and in fact, this volcano is in an almost constant state of activity, spewing smoke and rumbling, a fact which might have captured Dickinson’s imagination as a figure in her stable of volcanic imagery.
+“Etna” means “I burn” and, indeed, this volcano is in an almost constant state of activity, spewing smoke and rumbling, a fact which might have captured Dickinson’s imagination as a figure in her stable of volcanic imagery.
 As in “My Life had stood a loaded Gun,” the speaker describes this active volcano in positive terms, like a large and dangerous feline basking in the sun and “purring” with pleasure.
 This potential for explosion is, according to the speaker, more fearful for “Naples,” a short-hand for Vesuvius, perhaps, a fellow volcano in Italy.
 For with Etna's constant reminders, everyone is kept on their toes.
 “Garnet” as a metaphor for the volcano’s flames connects the power of the volcano with Dickinson’s “gem tactics” and poems of female entitlement like “Title divine, is mine” (F194A, B, J1072).
 John Robinson notes:

 The volcano image gives her the drama of greater power revealing itself to shake the lives of the previously complacent with revelations of the real.
 It is a drama which depends on deceptive appearance, so … it is when the volcano is quiet that the city is apprehensive.